 "This allowed, I believe, for the nations involved in that incident in the skies to tell this lie, in order to avoid retaliation for what they had planned to do: the shooting down of Libyan leader Muammar Gaddafi's plane," Ms. Bonfietti said.

 "They couldn't, because it didn't happen," Ms. Bonfietti said.
-She explained that if NATO forces had been successful, "they would not have claimed responsibility because World War III would have broken out, because there was the Soviet Union".
+She explained that if Western forces had been successful, "they would not have claimed responsibility because World War III would have broken out, because there was the Soviet Union".